saturn597/RPN/README.md

 `-0.000000`

-Now you can make things happen conditionally using the words `if` and `then`.
+Knowing RPN's treatment of truth and falsehood, you can now make things happen conditionally using the words `if` and `then`.

 `If` pops the top of the stack.
-If the top is true (non-zero), then the words immediately following `if` are executed.
+If the top of the stack is true (non-zero), then the words immediately following `if` are executed.
 Otherwise, the words immediately following `if` are skipped and execution jumps to the word immediately following `then`.
+For example:

 `Ready> 1 2 3 < if 5 2 + then .`

 `7.000000`

 2 is less than 3.
-Thus, in the above line, the top word on the stack is true (i.e., -1) after the `<`.
-Thus, the `if` pops off a true, and the words immediately following if (`5 2 +`) are executed.
-This results in 7 being placed on the top of the stack.
+Thus, the `<` leaves -1 (or true) on top of the stack.
+The `if` then pops off -1.
+Because `if` popped a true value, the words that immediately follow (`5 2 +`) are executed.
+This results in 7 being placed on the top of the stack, which is output the `.` is executed.

 Now try it with `>` instead of `<`: